kgram/react-equation/README.md

     * `5 * 2 =`
     * `22/7=_`
     * `0.2m * 0.7m = _ cm^2`
-* Assign a variable: By following a variable name with equals, value will be available as a variable in all subsequent calls to `equation`.
+* Assign a variable: By following a variable name with equals, the value will be available as a variable in all subsequent calls to `equation`.
 This can be combined with the evaluate-rules above to show the value of the variable.
     * `a = 5`
     * `b = 2a =`
     * `c = (100% + 2%)^3 = _ %`
 * Assign a function: Assigning a function-call where every argument is a variable-name will make it available as a function for subsequent calls to `equation`.
 The function can use variables and functions as defined when it itself is defined.

+If you need variables or functions defined without them being shown, you can simply call `equation` without using the return value.

 ### Direct rendered components
 If you don't need context, or need more control over the components or bundling, you can use components directly.
 A component will only include the parser and evaluator when necessary, enabling efficient tree-shaking in simple scenarios.

+### Variables and functions
+It is necessary to manually include variables and functions.
+This is to allow changing the names for localization purposes, and omitting unnecessary code for bundle optimization.

+The functions included can be found in [`equation-resolver`](https://github.com/kgram/equation-resolver#defaultfunctions).
+There is special rendering for `sqrt`, `root`, `abs` and `sum`.

+The variables are only listed [in the raw source](https://github.com/kgram/equation-resolver/blob/master/src/defaultVariables.ts), since there's quite a few of them.
+They should hopefully cover anything one could want to define, but if something is missing or wrong, please create an issue.

 ## Components
 All the included components are split up in the interest of allowing tree-shaking to reduce the bundle-size by avoiding either the parser, the resolver or both, depending on needs.

-All the components can (when applicable) have props `variables`, `functions`, `simplifyableUnits` (see section on variables/functions or [`equation-resolver`](https://github.com/kgram/equation-resolver)), `errorHandler` (see section on error handling), `className` and `style`.
+All the components can (when applicable) have props `variables`, `functions`, `simplifyableUnits` (see [`equation-resolver`](https://github.com/kgram/equation-resolver)), `errorHandler` (see section on error handling), `className` and `style`.
 These props can also be passed along through the `EquationOptions` context-provider.

 ### `Equation`
 Parse the string provided as `value` and render it.
 No evaluation is done.